marcinwiacek/pl1/readme.md

     * MacOS, although very nice, simply cannot scale screen elements like Windows (you can only change resolution, which in many cases gives strange results)
-    * You cannot buy Macbooks with matte screen (and foil is just workaround)
+    * you cannot buy Macbooks with matte screen (and foil is just workaround)
     * Macbook Air M1 has got PWM (hardware screen blinking), in the same time Macbook Air M2 is faster, but better speed in many scenarios is achieved with bigger power limits
-    * you don't have Macbooks working 30h or more on the battery, because it's not required in mainstream
+    * you don't have Macbooks working 30h or more on the battery, because it's not required in the mainstream
     * planned obsolescence (please look on [Louis Rossmann channel in the Youtube](https://m.youtube.com/@rossmanngroup))

 3. Risc-V - possible future, but please have in mind: